WDHA-FM

 WDHA-FM (105.5 MHz) is a commercial radio station licensed to Dover, New Jersey, and serving the Morris County area of North Jersey.
 WDHA is owned and operated by Beasley Broadcast Group and airs a mainstream rock radio format.

 The station's studios and offices are at 55 Horsehill Road in Cedar Knolls.
-The transmitter is off Casterline Road in Denville.
+Its transmitter is off Casterline Road in Denville.

 Format

 The station's playlist is made of up of classic rock of the 1970s and 1980s as well as active rock from the 1990s, 2000s, and today.
 The station calls itself "The Rock Of New Jersey."
 Core artists include the Rolling Stones, Led Zeppelin, Mötley Crüe, Queen, Pearl Jam, Metallica, Nirvana, The Doors, Foreigner, Aerosmith, Van Halen, Ozzy Osbourne and Rush.
 The station is local and live full-time.

 In terms of ratings, the station is consistently the top local station in the Nielsen ratings for the Morristown radio market.
 WDHA has always scored good ratings in North Jersey, even when New York City had as many as three full-time rock stations.